Canop/jquery.alt/README.md

-With promises, fetch, querySelectorAll, weakmap, arrow functions, etc. many old features of jquery are just old.
+With promises, `fetch`, `querySelectorAll`, weak maps, arrow functions, etc. many old features of jquery are just old.
 Usages changed too, nobody should still use data-attributes or XML for example.

 But there are still important points missed by all the 20 LOC "alternatives", which make them much too verbose to use and unable to do anything advanced.